PojavLauncherTeam/pojavlauncherteam.github.io/ios/install-guide/building.md

 ### make extras
 This options compiles the assets and storyboards that are used as the foundation of the app (located in `Natives/Assets.xcassets` and `Natives/en.lproj`).

-**Note:** If compiling on iOS, this option is disabled as the required tools are not available.
+**Note:** If compiling on iOS/iPadOS, this option is disabled as the required tools are not available.
 Pre-compiled versions are used instead when packaging.

 ### make package
 ***Requires `native`, `java`, and `extra`.***